-Between the seventeenth and eighteenth centuries Baroque art - the search for wonder, fiction and amazement, the motion of affections, pathetic emphasis and ecstasy - brought great protagonists to the fore in Genoa: in painting, sculpture, in the involving great size of the fresco and in the small, precious one, of the design, of the fabric, of the majolica.
-These protagonists, famous and successful artists of their time, were actors of great transformations of taste in the city and at times were able to establish themselves on the national and international scene by attracting commissions coveted by prestigious clients.
+Between the seventeenth and eighteenth centuries Baroque art - the search for wonder, fiction and amazement, for the movement of affections, for pathetic emphasis and ecstasy - brought great protagonists to the fore in Genoa : in painting, sculpture, in the enthralling great dimension of the fresco and in the small, precious dimension of the design, of the fabric, of the majolica.
+These protagonists, famous and successful artists in their time, were actors in great transformations of taste in the city and were sometimes able to establish themselves on the national and international scene by attracting coveted orders from prestigious clients.

-The exhibition is dedicated to the four sculptures by Filippo Parodi, called The Metamorphoses exhibited since the 18th century in the Mirror Gallery of the Royal Palace of Genoa: four white marble statues with traces of gilding which represent, according to a consolidated critical tradition , Venus, Adonis, Clizia and Hyacinth.
-Probably foreseen for a garden or in any case an open space, the four statues were introduced in the gallery of the palace in via Balbi by Filippo's son, Domenico Parodi, author of the Gallery of Mirrors in the setting desired, around 1726, by Gerolamo Durazzo.
+The exhibition is dedicated to the four sculptures by Filippo Parodi, known as Le Metamorphoses exhibited since the 18th century in the Galleria degli Specchi of the Royal Palace of Genoa : four white marble statues with traces of gilding which represent, according to a consolidated critical tradition, Venus, Adonis , Clizia and Hyacinth.

 Probably intended for a garden or in any case an open space, the four statues were introduced into the gallery of the building in via Balbi by Filippo's son, Domenico Parodi, author of the Galleria degli Specchi in the layout wanted, around 1726, by Gerolamo Durazzo .